Peter Burwash: 1968

 Burwash lost in the first round of the U.S.T.A.
-National amateur championship of 1968, played at the Longwood Cricket Club in early August, 0–6, 9–7, 3–6, 5–7 to Dick Stockton.
-Three weeks later at the inaugural U.S. Open, Burwash lost his opening main draw match to Bob Lutz, 1–6, 1–6, 3–6.
+National amateur championship of 1968, played at the Longwood Cricket Club in early August to Dick Stockton.
+Three weeks later at the inaugural U.S. Open, Burwash lost his opening main draw match to Bob Lutz.

 1969

-Burwash won his only professional tour match in the opening round of the 1969 Cincinnati Outdoor, defeating American Roy Sprengelmeyer, 6–3, 6–4.
-Burwash then lost in the second round, 1–6, 4–6, to No. 9 seed Željko Franulović.
+Burwash won his only professional tour match in the opening round of the 1969 Cincinnati Outdoor, defeating American Roy Sprengelmeyer.
+Burwash then lost in the second round, to No. 9 seed Željko Franulović.
 Burwash also played in the doubles main draw in Cincinnati where, with partner Stanley Pasarell, he lost in the first round.

-The following month, Burwash played in the Canadian Open for the first time where after a first round bye, he lost to Brian Fairlie 6–2, 1–6, 0–6, 1–6.
+The following month, Burwash played in the Canadian Open for the first time where after a first round bye, he lost to Brian Fairlie.
 In doubles, he reached the second round partnering American Rudy Hernando.

-Two weeks later, at his second U.S. Open, Burwash was beaten by Jim Osborne, 2–6, 2–6, 2–6.
+Two weeks later, at his second U.S. Open, Burwash was beaten by Jim Osborne.
 Again partnering Hernando in doubles, the pair lost their opening match by exactly the same score, to the British pair of Mark Cox and Peter Curtis.

 In October at the Barcelona Outdoor, Burwash lost in straight sets to Australian Allan Stone in singles.
 In doubles, he also lost in the first round, in 5 sets.

 1970

-In 1970, Burwash played in his only Davis Cup tie for Canada, winning a dead rubber against Caribbean Davis Cup team player Leo Rolle, 6–1, 6–1, 6–1.
+In 1970, Burwash played in his only Davis Cup tie for Canada, winning a dead rubber against Caribbean Davis Cup team player Leo Rolle.
 Canada won the North and Central America Semi-final tie, played in June, 5–0.

-In his only tournament main draw singles action for the year, at the U.S. Clay Court Championships in July, Burwash lost in the first round, to Terry Addison, 2–6, 3–6.
+In his only tournament main draw singles action for the year, at the U.S. Clay Court Championships in July, Burwash lost in the first round, to Terry Addison.
 He played one main draw in doubles, at the U.S. Open, again with partner Rudy Hernando, and lost by default to Roy Emerson and Rod Laver.

 1971

 Burwash competed in main draws at two major events, the Canadian Open and the U.S. Open.
-In Montreal, he lost to Ismail El Shafei 3–6, 4–6 in singles, and partnering compatriot Ken Binns, lost to Bob Lutz and Charlie Pasarell in doubles.
-At Forest Hills, he was beaten by Milan Holeček, 1–6, 0–6, 7–5, 4–6.
+In Montreal, he lost to Ismail El Shafei in singles, and partnering compatriot Ken Binns, lost to Bob Lutz and Charlie Pasarell in doubles.
+At Forest Hills, he was beaten by Milan Holeček.

 Burwash won the Canadian National Championships singles (closed) defeating Jim Boyce in the final and thereby gaining the Canadian No. 1 ranking for that year.

-Burwash won the third annual Omnium de Tennis Labatt du Québec or Quebec Open played at the Club de Tennis des Loisirs de Granby defeating Rudy Hernando of Detroit in the final 2–6, 6–1, 6–3.
+Burwash won the third annual Omnium de Tennis Labatt du Québec or Quebec Open played at the Club de Tennis des Loisirs de Granby defeating Rudy Hernando of Detroit in the final in three sets.